AntonyDavidTroy/OlympusFitness/README.md

  ## Further Testing

- - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+ - The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
+ -
- - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+ - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX, being portrait and landscape.

  - A large amount of testing was done to ensure that all pages were linking correctly.
+ -
- - Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+ - Family members were asked to review the site and documentation to point out any bugs and/or user experience issues and what they did or did not like.

 ## Issues